rameshkumart05/recommender-system-streamlit/README.md

 3. Choose 'Create status badge'.
 4. Copy the markdown to your README file.

-## 9. How to start the app automatically in codespaces
+### 4.9.
+How to start the app automatically in codespaces

 Codespaces run an instance of the development container specified by `.devcontainer/container.json`.
 You can set-up lots of fun stuff from there.
 To start the app on Streamlit's development server using the following:

 ```json
 "postAttachCommand": "streamlit run src/movie_recommender.py"
 ```
+This will start the app whenever a codespace is opened on the repository.